intGus/poe-trade2text/README.md

 ## Installation

+You can install the extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/poe2-trade-item-exporter/kilkeofnehhbhnkdmjbdhhcjgiimojfc) or [Firefox Add-Ons catalog](https://addons.mozilla.org/en-US/firefox/addon/poe2-trade-item-exporter/).
+Or you can follow the steps to download and install the source code:

 ### Step 1: Download the Extension
 1. Clone or download (click the green "<> Code" button and select Download Zip) the repository containing the extension files.
 2. Ensure the following files are present in the folder: